 Because of the geographic location of the magnetic North Pole (in the Arctic), Canadian scientists have a privileged perspective on the auroras and space weather, using information collected by instruments on the ground and aboard satellites.

-The Canadian Space Agency (CSA) is supporting nine Canadian research teams that are studying space weather so that we better understand it and are better equipped to predict and respond to its effects.
+The Canadian Space Agency (CSA) is supporting thirteen Canadian research teams that are studying space weather so that we better understand it and are better equipped to predict and respond to its effects.

 Learn how the CSA is supporting the academic community in gathering data on geospace, conducting research, and transforming scientific knowledge into applications.